Nagare-kun/Video-call/README.md

 if done, open terminal or cmd and type this command ``ngrok http -region ap 3000`` -region ap use for asia pacific, you can change that to your country.. and 3000 is my port.

+after that, copy https url and paste it to browser, and dont forget to open in another machine.. and.. anjoy it :D